breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

 + [List of components available to use on your website.](https://getbootstrap.com/docs/5.2/components/alerts/)
 + [Utilities or Helper classes:](https://getbootstrap.com/docs/5.2/utilities/borders/) Very useful and constantly used classes to do stuff like centering the text, centering a column or container, adding a background, etc.

-> :point_up: Bootstrap versions & download
+> ☝️ Bootstrap versions & download

 Bootstrap has many versions, always check if you are using the latest version of Bootstrap on your project, here you can find all the available versions: [https://getbootstrap.com/docs/versions/](https://getbootstrap.com/docs/versions/).